 My co-founder Amanda and I built our foundation through very deep and and personal connections to our ‘village,’ or our supporters.
 We knew we had to find a way to execute our annual ‘Strut’ event for them,” said Alyssa Lego, Founder of Morgan Marie Michael Foundation.

 With an in-person event already planned for the summer, they started thinking of how to move their annual ‘Strut!’ fundraising campaign virtual.

 With the switch to virtual, they were looking for a solution designed for the livestream and online, to adapt their silent auction, raffle and program.

 The problem was that we had really great ideas about different campaigns and virtual adaptations, but we didn’t have a clue how to execute them.
 So, we turned to OneCause,” said Lego.

-Plain and simple: The OneCause Virtual Event Center was the solution.
+Plain and simple: The OneCause Virtual and Live Stream Event software was the solution.

-When they first showed us the Virtual Event Center, we immediately thought, ‘That’s it.
+When they first showed us the new software, we immediately thought, ‘That’s it.
 That’s exactly what we need,” said Lego.

 Using this fundraising solution, Co-founders Amanda and Alyssa now saw a vision for their event: ‘Strutting in the Skies 3.5’.